A Guide to the Best Laptop for Engineering Students

 Although integrated GPUs typically work fine for common tasks, a dedicated GPU is best for engineering students, as they work with graphics-intensive programs frequently.

-Lenovo’s ThinkPad P Series incorporates the mighty NVIDIA® Quadro® graphics for rich color, immaculate detail, and a crisp picture that you just can't beat.
+Lenovo’s ThinkPad P Series incorporates the mighty NVIDIA® Quadro® graphics for rich colour, immaculate detail, and a crisp picture.

 All Work and No Play?
 Not Today!